-- 5. a.
-See the accompanying graph. - b.
-As the output of food increases, the marginal opportunity cost is increasing.
+6. a.
+See the accompanying graph.

+- b.
+As the output of food increases, the trade-off between food and clothing is increasing.
 To illustrate, giving up 4 of clothing (from 20 to 16) results in a gain of 5 food (from 0 to 5), but giving up another 4 clothing (from 16 to 12) results in a gain of 4 food (from 5 to 9), and this pattern continues. - c.
-If the country gets better at producing food, the place where the production possibility curve intersects the horizontal axis will move to the right.

-- d.
-If the country gets equally better at producing food and clothing, the production possibility curve will shift out along both axes by the same proportion. - 6.
-There are no gains from trade when neither of two countries has a comparative advantage in either of two goods. - 7.
-The fact that the production possibility model tells us that trade is good does not mean that in the real world, free trade is the best policy.
+If the country gets better at producing food, the place where the production possibility curve intersects the horizontal axis will move to the right. - d.
+If the country gets equally better at producing food and producing clothing, the production possibility curve will shift out along both axes by the same proportion. - 7.
+There are no gains from trade when neither of two countries has a comparative advantage in either of two goods. - 8.
+The fact that the production possibility model tells us that trade is good does not mean that in the real world free trade is the best policy.
 The production possibility model does not take into account the importance of institutions and government in trade.
 For example, the model does not take into account externalities associated with some trades, the provision of public goods, or the need for a stable set of institutions or rules.
-The production possibility model shows maximum total output, but that is not the only societal goal to take into account when formulating policy. - 8. a.
-See the accompanying graph. - b.
-The United States has a comparative advantage in the production of wheat because it can produce 2 additional tons of wheat for every 1 fewer bolt of cloth while Japan can produce 1 additional ton of wheat for every 2 fewer bolts of cloth.
-Japan has a comparative advantage in producing cloth. - c.
-The United States should trade wheat to Japan in return for bolts of cloth.
-One possibility is that the United States produces 1000 tons of wheat and Japan produces 1000 bolts of fabric.
-The United States trades 400 tons of wheat for 400 yards of fabric.
-The United States ends up with 600 tons of wheat and 400 yards of fabric while Japan ends up with 400 tons of wheat and 600 yards of fabric.
-Both end up with more of each good.
+The production possibility model shows maximum total output, but that is not the only societal goal to take into account in formulating policy. - 9. a.
+See the accompanying graph.